stellargraph/stellargraph/docs/glossary.rst

    node attribute inference
    node classification
-     A task that predicts properties of individual :term:`nodes` in a graph.
+     A task that predicts properties of individual :term:`nodes <node>` in a graph.
 For example, predicting the subject of an academic paper, or the flowering time of a crop.
 Despite the "classification" in the name, this includes regression tasks.

      .. seealso:: :doc:`demos/node-classification/index`